splunk/public-o11y-docs/gdi/opentelemetry/environment-variables.rst

         - Specifies your custom configuration file.
 This is useful in environments where access to the underlying file system is not readily available
         - No
     *   - ``SPLUNK_DEBUG_CONFIG_SERVER``
         - By default, the Collector provides a sensitive value-redacting, local config server listening at http://localhost:55554/debug/configz/effective, which is helpful in troubleshooting.
 To disable it, set ``SPLUNK_DEBUG_CONFIG_SERVER`` to any value other than ``true``.
-To set the desired port to listen to, use ``SPLUNK_DEBUG_CONFIG_SERVER_PORT``.
+To set the desired port to listen to, use ``SPLUNK_DEBUG_CONFIG_SERVER_PORT``
         - No
     *   - ``SPLUNK_HEC_TOKEN``
         - The Splunk HEC authentication token